RDannn/aws-weather-dashboard/Day3-nba-datalake/README.md

 In the script, we define:

 Region: We’re using us-east-1 for simplicity.
 S3 Bucket Name: This must be unique.
-For example, you might use drr-nba-analytics-datalake-<yourname>.
+For example, you might use nba-analytics-datalake-<yourname>.

 <img width="1241" alt="inputbucketnmae" src="https://github.com/user-attachments/assets/16f5adb7-c82e-44f1-855f-c36da051eaed" />